Launch rate

 1. Posting quality Ask whether the roles were real, fresh, specific, and confirmed on the company source.
 A role can be online without being worth a high-effort package.
 Stale postings, repeated reposts, mismatched job-board copies, vague titles, and dead application paths lower the expected return.

-3. Resume-to-role fit A resume that is good in general can still be weak for a specific job.
+3. Resume-to-role proof coverage A resume that is good in general can still be weak for a specific job.
 The top third should reflect the employer's buying criteria, the strongest bullets should map to must-have requirements, and the document should avoid unsupported keyword stuffing.

 4. Channel mix One hundred cold job-board submissions are not equivalent to 100 opportunities.
 Separate company-site applications, referrals, recruiter conversations, alumni or community intros, inbound leads, and job-board quick applies.
 The channel often explains more than the count.